spring-projects/spring-data-dev-tools/release-tools/readme.md

 * Use the command `help` to get a list of all commands in the release tools.
 * After fixing a problem use `workspace cleanup` to cleanup any mess left behind by the previous step.

-## Setup
+## One Time Setup

 ### Infrastructure requirements

-- Credentials for `buildmaster` accounts on https://repo.spring.io.
+- Ensure you have the credentials for `buildmaster` accounts on https://repo.spring.io.
-- Credentials for https://oss.sonatype.org (to deploy and promote GA and service releases, need deployment permissions for `org.springframework.data`) in `settings.xml` for server with id `sonatype`.
+- Ensure yoiu have the credentials for https://oss.sonatype.org (to deploy and promote GA and service releases, need deployment permissions for `org.springframework.data`) in `settings.xml` for server with id `sonatype`.

+Both are available in the Spring/Pivotal Last Pass repository.

 ### Prepare local configuration and credentials